 Ligament injuries are one of the common disruptions to this balance.
 The four major ligaments of the knee include the anterior cruciate ligament (ACL), the posterior cruciate ligament (PCL), the medial collateral ligament (MCL), and the lateral collateral ligament (LCL).

 Injuries that damage the meniscus and cartilage can also injure these ligaments.
-Once injury to ligaments occurs, whether by trauma or by wear and tear, the other structures will be affected, and over time, the injury will lead to degeneration of the knee joint and arthritis.
-The ligaments become lose with injury, and similar to a stretched out rubber band, they lose their tautness.
-When injury to one ligament occurs, as in the case of a torn ACL, it is not uncommon that some of the other ligaments are injured as well.
+And once the injury to ligaments occurs, whether by trauma or by wear and tear, the other structures will be affected.
+Then, over time, the injury will lead to degeneration of the knee joint and arthritis.
+The ligaments become loose with injury.
+And similar to a stretched-out rubber band, they lose their tautness.
+When injury to one ligament occurs, as in the case of an ACL tear, it is not uncommon that some of the other ligaments are injured as well.

-The anterior and posterior cruciate ligaments help stabilize the knee, and prevent excessive forward and backward movement.
-When these ligaments are injured, the knee may feel like it is loose, because these ligaments are powerhouses at keeping the knee stable.
+The anterior and posterior cruciate ligaments help stabilize the knee.
+They also prevent excessive forward and backward movement.
+When these ligaments are injured, the knee may feel like it is loose.
+That’s because these ligaments are powerhouses at keeping the knee stable.
 Pain with injury to these ligaments is often felt at the back of the knee.

-Avoid the unsatisfactory outcome of incomplete healing and repair, and seek a consult with a clinician familiar with Regenerative Orthopedics, such as Stem Cell Therapy, PRP, and Prolotherapy, with the goal of restoring normal ligament function and getting you back quickly to performing the sport and activity you love.
+Avoid the unsatisfactory outcome of incomplete healing and repair, and seek a consult with a clinician familiar with Regenerative Orthopedics.
+These regenerative options include Stem Cell Therapy, PRP, and Prolotherapy.
+And all of them have the goal of restoring normal ligament function and getting you back quickly to performing the sport and activity you love.